Tyrese-FullStackGenius/Spotify-Listen-Along_Next.js/README.md

 # LSTN ALNG - Music should be shared.

 Listen Along is bringing back listening rooms.
 Intimate opportunities to share and experience music with your friends.
-A shared queue can be added to and edited by anyone present in the listening room.
-Vote songs up the queue and jam synchronously together via Spotify—-even when you can't be together.
+A shared queue can be added to and edited by anyone present in the room.
+Global pandemics make the collective experience of a concert near impossible.
+That shouldn't stop us from connecting over music.
+Listen along, together.

 <!-- **Link to site:** https://tytysam.github.io/TheBoys_Supe-r_Destruction/ -->